 Reusable Subflows

-Article Summary
+Article summary

 6.1 Creating Reusable Subflows

-In this Test Modeller 101 Tutorial on creating reusable processes, you’ll see the benefit is in reducing manual effort and enabling scalability, through connecting existing models and seeing them as components for use in a variety of Scenarios.
+In this Quality Modeller 101 Tutorial on creating reusable processes, you’ll see the benefit is in reducing manual effort and enabling scalability, through connecting existing models and seeing them as components for use in a variety of Scenarios.
 A typical example might be a log-in process, and this reuse extends to Test Data.

-You’ll see the use of End Nodes too, that on each import of a subprocess to an end-to-end Test Modeller prompts which node from the previous Subprocess to chain to.
+You’ll see the use of End Nodes too, that on each import of a subprocess to an end-to-end Quality Modeller prompts which node from the previous Subprocess to chain to.
 There are 2 flows through the model, one leading to a happy validated end point but also a variant of an error, which are both viable outcomes that require testing.

 6.2 Parameterising Subprocess Data

-In this Test Modeller 101 Tutorial on parameterising subprocess data, you’ll see how Subflows can pass or take Variables to one another or overwrite them, depending on how these have been Exposed and Mapped.
+In this Quality Modeller 101 Tutorial on parameterising subprocess data, you’ll see how Subflows can pass or take Variables to one another or overwrite them, depending on how these have been Exposed and Mapped.

 The example here is of a Username and Password, the first Subflow shows the process for creating a Username and Password, and the second model is for using this created Username and Password as login credentials.